Local organizations continue nonprofit work on World Homeless Day

 “Our mission at Hope Rescue is simply that we would meet all the needs of anyone who is homeless.
 The physical needs and the spiritual needs,” Grill said.

-The mission serves over a hundred meals - three times a day, 365 days a year.
+The mission serves over 100 meals, three times a day, 365 days a year.
 While World Homelessness Day helps serve a purpose, Grill said there’s more work to be done.

 Right now, Hope Rescue Mission only houses men but, they’re working on a fundraising campaign to build a women and children’s center.
 According to HUD data from January 2020, over 1,500 households and more than 700 unaccompanied young adults experienced homelessness in Pennsylvania